ValveSoftware/wine/README.md

 ## INTRODUCTION

-Goliath is a compatibility Layer for running Apps from every Major OS, and is based off of Proton's version of Wine.
+Goliath is a compatibility Layer for BlissOS that allows Microsoft Windows, Linux, Android and MacOS programs to run on Bliss, and is based off of Proton's version of Wine, along with the WSL, ATL and Darling compatiblilty layers.
 *Wine itself is a program which allows running Microsoft Windows programs (including DOS, Windows 3.x, Win32, and Win64 executables) on Unix.
 It consists of a program loader which loads and executes a Microsoft